SuperOfficeDocs/superoffice-docs/docs/identity-management/scim/setup/get-scim-config.md

 ---
+title: Get SCIM config for AAD
-title: get_scim_config
+uid: get_scim_config
 description: Get SCIM config for the AAD enterprise application
 author: {github-id}
 keywords:
 so.topic: howto
-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud             # cloud or onsite
+so.envir: cloud
-so.client: online             # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Get SCIM config for the AAD enterprise application